Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 See [Settings location/path](#settings-locationpath).

 If you use the cell voltage limits, temperature limits and/or SoC limits you also need to adjust their values to match the new current, else CCL and DCL will not change.
-See also [Why is the charging/discharging current limit (CCL/DCL) smaller than the set one?](../faq/#why-is-the-chargingdischarging-current-limit-ccldcl-smaller-than-the-set-one).
+See also [Why is the charging/discharging current limit (CCL/DCL) smaller than the set one?](../faq/index.md#why-is-the-chargingdischarging-current-limit-ccldcl-smaller-than-the-set-one).

 ## Settings location/path

-💡 After updating the settings reboot the device or run `/data/etc/dbus-serialbattery/reinstall-local.sh` to apply the changes.
+💡 After updating the settings, reboot the device or run `/data/etc/dbus-serialbattery/reinstall-local.sh` to apply the changes.

 The path of the settings file depends on you driver version.
-If you don't know which driver version you have installed see [Which version do I have installed?](../faq/#which-version-do-i-have-installed)
+If you don't know which driver version you have installed see [Which version do I have installed?](../faq/index.md#which-version-do-i-have-installed)

 ### Driver version `<= v0.14.3` (`utils.py`)
 Edit `/data/etc/dbus-serialbattery/utils.py` to update the constants.
 Note that any updates will override this change.

 ### Driver version `>= v1.0.0` (`config.ini`)
-Copy the values you want to change from `/data/etc/dbus-serialbattery/config.default.ini` and insert in the `/data/etc/dbus-serialbattery/config.ini`.
+Copy the values you want to change from `/data/etc/dbus-serialbattery/config.default.ini` and insert them in the `/data/etc/dbus-serialbattery/config.ini`.

 All available options can also be found [here](https://github.com/Louisvdw/dbus-serialbattery/blob/master/etc/dbus-serialbattery/config.default.ini).